nantrinh/postit_app_walkthrough/lesson_2/README.md

   <%= render 'form' %>
   ```
+- Test your changes.
-- Test your changes: Verify that the behavior of the `new` and `edit` views are unaffected.
+  - Verify that the behavior of the `new` and `edit` views are unaffected.

 ## Allow a user to create a new category.
 - Add `new` and `create` actions.